Melrok/energistream-py/README.rst

 EnergiStream Guide
 ******************

 A quick guide to some of the core EnergiStream functionality.
+Examples and additional documentation are available at [GitHub Pages](http://melrok.github.io/energistream-py/)

 **Note** : Always refer to the doctrings for all methods for a detailed summary of the functionality.